-- kidney or liver problems;
+- · kidney or liver problems

-- · problems with your heart;
+- problems with your heart

-- you have had your thyroid gland removed.
+- you have had your thyroid gland removed

+- hepatitis B infection.
+As during treatment with imatinib, hepatitis B (an infection of the liver) may become active again.

 Your doctor may want to take special precautions in that case.